pombredanne/paulmillr.github.io/_posts/2013-01-22-cypherpunks01.md

 tags: ['libertarianism']
 ---

-The idea is to standardise patterns for anonymous usernames / passwords, make them well-known ([already done](https://google.com/?q=cypherpunks01)) and use them collectively.
+The idea is to standardise patterns for anonymous usernames / passwords, make them well-known ([already done, see](https://google.com/?q=cypherpunks01)) and use them collectively.

 For anonymous login on any site: